vncvppp/BIGBREW/README.md

 ## Tips & troubleshooting

-- If you see database connection errors, confirm MySQL is running and credentials in `db_config.py` are correct.
+- If you see database connection errors, confirm MySQL is running and credentials in your `.env`/`app/config` match.
 - If OTP emails don't send, verify `.env` SMTP credentials and allow less-secure or app passwords as needed (provider dependent).
 - For UI issues, ensure the `resources/` subfolders contain the expected image files referenced by the code.